 Most guests though were not the type that stays on the campground all day.
-They visit the area during daytime and in the late afternoon or evening they come back to relax, enjoy the last bits of sun and read a book or have a BBQ.
+They visit the area during the daytime and in the late afternoon or evening, they come back to relax, enjoy the last bits of sun and read a book or have a BBQ.

 We always enjoyed our stays at campground Bleesbruck.
-We wouldn’t recommend to travel a long way just to visit the campground, but if you’re in the neighborhood and you want to have some relaxing nude time, this is certainly a good place to be.
+We wouldn’t recommend traveling a long way just to visit the campground, but if you’re in the neighborhood and you want to have some relaxing nude time, this is certainly a good place to be.

 Read more about this place on NUDE